FAQs about Dogs and Other Animals within the City

 - Stray and feral cats may also wander into yards looking for food and shelter.
 You can reduce the likelihood of their visits by ensuring you do not feed your own pets outside and keeping outdoor grills clean to reduce food smells.
 Boarding up holes under sheds or decks where cats may seek shelter should also help keep them out of your yard.

-- Talk to your neighbors if you have concerns with their pets.
+- Talk to your neighbours if you have concerns with their pets.
 Let them know that you don't want cats in your yard.
-If you are worried about cats hunting birds, suggest that cats wear collars with bells and bright colors to help birds more easily escape.

 - Support the Humane Society.
 Our animal shelter is run by volunteers and is frequently at full capacity for stray cats.
 Any extra support they receive helps them care for more animals and reduce the number of strays in our community.